cf-convention/cf-convention.github.io/infrastructure-guide.md

 The CF Conventions Document is built from source documents (in AsciiDoc) on the `master` branch of the [CF Conventions repo](https://github.com/cf-convention/cf-conventions).

-For each commit to the `master` branch of the CF Conventinos repo, [Travis](https://travis-ci.org) builds the CF Conventions document(s) using [Asciidoctor](https://asciidoctor.org/).
+For each commit to the `master` branch of the CF Conventions repo, [Travis](https://travis-ci.org) builds the CF Conventions document(s) using [Asciidoctor](https://asciidoctor.org/).
 The resulting HTML page and PDF document are pushed to the `gh-pages` branch